harness/developer-hub/release-notes/continuous-delivery.md

   With the fix, the correct Execution stays expanded even if new ones get added to the list page.
 The caveat here is that if the execution id of the expanded execution changes (say when we rerun it), the state is reset on the list page.
 (CDS-78674, ZD-49928)

-– Fixed an RBAC issue where a user was part of a User Group configured to approve a step but could not approve or reject it.
+- Fixed an RBAC issue where a user was part of a User Group configured to approve a step but could not approve or reject it.
 The root cause was that the User Group selected for a pipeline approval also required View permission on User Groups.
 With this fix, the User Group does not require View permission for a member of that group to approve a pipeline execution.
 (CDS-78573, ZD-50139)

 - Fixed an issue related to reconciliation of templates that included the CloudFormations steps.
 The Capabilities section in the step was not validated correctly in the reconciliation, leading to repeated messages to reconcile.
 With this fix, the reconcile message does not come up erroneously.
 (CDS-78359, ZD-50240)

 - Fixed a Pipeline Execution UI issue where durations of less than 1s were displayed incorrctly.
 (CDS-78324)

-- Previously, you could not re-run a pipeline from a stage that failed as part of a looping strategy.
-With this fix, **Re-run from Last Failed Stage** pre-selects the last stage that failed as part of a looping strategy.
-This behavior applies even if the stage failed with a conditional execution set to Always execute this stage.
-(CDS-77463)

-- Previously, only key-value maps were supported as payloads for webhooks.
-Now, arrays are supported as well.
-(CDS-77413, ZD-49460)

-- Fixed an issue observed when trying to create a Container (CD) step from a template based on a Run (CI) step.
-With this fix, you can create a Container step from any compatible step templates.
-(CDS-76756)

-- Fixed an issue observed where a Deploy step and subsequent steps proceeded as intended but the pipeline execution appeared stuck in the UI.
-This was due to a back-end issue where the log processor would miss `lastUpdatedAt` updates if a node had already processed.
-With this fix, the processor updates `lastUpdatedAt` before it checks if the node has already been processed.
-(CDS-76521)

-- You can now view policy-related updates in the Pipeline Execution console view.
-(CDS-75213, ZD-46498)

-- Fixed an issue observed in the Pipeline Run form when rerunning pipelines stored in Git.
-Even when a user changed the branch name in the form,  subsequent reruns of the pipeline still used the YAML from the Git branch of the first run.
-With the fix, you can now switch branches and it works as expected.
-(CDS-74577)

 <!--